GeorgWimmer/MicrogliaSegmentation/README.md

           [Binary_Segmentation,Visualize_Segmentation] = Segment_all_Images(dir_in, dir_out, 'ImageFormat','PNG');

-See the description in the function  function 'Segment_all_Images.m' for further information .
+See the description in the function   'Segment_all_Images.m' for further information.